miughetta/dig333-devlog/README.md

 3.18.
 Removing Software Installed with apt-get <br>
     &nbsp;Demonstrate how to install and remove packages with apt: sudo apt-get install abiword; sudo apt-get remove abiword <br>
 3.19.
 Installing Python Packages with Pip <br>
-    &nbsp;Demonstrate how to install and remove Python libraries with PIP: <br>
+    &nbsp;Demonstrate how to install and remove Python libraries with PIP: sudo apt-get install svgwrite; sudo apt-get install python-pip<br>
 3.20.
 Fetching Files from the Command Line <br>
     &nbsp;Demonstrate how to use wget: wget link_to_file <br>
 3.21.
 Fetching Source Code with Git <br>